 Open Water Swimming:

 Being seen by other water sports enthusiasts is a must, as even the slightest wave chop can make you invisible.
-For safety you should use a fluro swim cap (Link) , swim float, dedicated open water suit with fluro arms like the Mens V1 Remember that surfers, kite boarders, surf skis, other swimmers, surf lifesavers, boats are all actively using the same beach areas and in lakes rowers, kayaks and boats are all potential hazards if you can’t been seen.
+For safety you should use a fluro swim cap, tow float or swim buoy, dedicated open water wetsuit with fluro arms like the Mens V1 Remember that surfers, kite boarders, surf skis, other swimmers, surf lifesavers, boats are all actively using the same beach areas and in lakes rowers, kayaks and boats are all potential hazards if you can’t been seen.
 Should you need assistance from the shore, being seen is key and provides peace of mind.